Assignments and Grading

 - Collegial class participation and interaction is highly valued.
-I try to encourage it because that means students are engaged, they will learn more, and I will enjoy the class and learn more too.
+I try to encourage it because that means students are engaged and they will learn more.
+Also I will learn more too.

 - Students who do not participate are more likely to become distracted, bored, learn less, and earn a lower grade.

-- Students who are shy or introverted should try to participate, they have more to contribute than they realize and more to gain with practice participation.
+- Students who are shy or introverted should try to participate.
+They have more to contribute than they realize and more to gain with practice participating.

 - Read the syllabus to see what the course requires and what is valued.

 - I usually provide a lot of information about what the assignment entails, so read that.